kylestetz/CLNDR/README.md

 CLNDR is a jQuery calendar plugin.
 It was created- you've heard this before- out of frustration with the lack of truly dynamic front-end calendar plugins out there.

+To see it in action, go to http://kylestetz.github.io/CLNDR.

 You Write The Markup
 --------------------